aplteam/Cider/docs/Cider-User-Guide.md

 I> Note that in this document names stemming from the Cider configuration file are shown `like this`.

+### Requirements

+Cider relies on the [Tatin packet manager](https://github.com/aplteam/Tatin "Link to Tatin on GitHub") because it is a Tatin package.
+With version 19.0 and later Tatin will be available in `⎕SE` right from the start.
+With earlier versions (18.0 and 18.2) it's up to the user to take care of that.

+If Tatin is not in `⎕SE` but available in the `MyUCMDs/` folder then Cider will attempt to load it by executing the user command `]Tatin.Version which should implicitly load Tatin into `⎕SE`.

+I> Note that Tatin will check whether Cider is available, and if so cooperate with it.
+However, Cider is not a requirement for Tatin.

 ### CreateProject

 With `]Cider.CreateProject` any folder that does not yet host a file `cider.config` can be transformed into a Cider project.
 (You may specify the `-acceptConfig` flag to override this default behaviour and make Cider accept an already existing file `cider.config`)